sreevidya-16/Login2Xplore-Internship-Project/README.md

 2. Benefits of using JsonPowerDB
 3. Scope of functionalities
 4. Commands Used in the Project
+5. Competitive Landscape
+6. Use Cases
+7. Why Prefer JsonPowerDB ?
-5. Sources
+8. Sources
-6. Release History
+9. Release History

 ## Description